Sunqur al-Ashqar: Return to Cairo and later career

-Sunqur arrived with Turuntay in Cairo afterward, where he received a grand reception by Qalalwun, his sons, the family of Baybars, the Mamluk armies, the leading emirs and his fellow Salihi mamluks.
+Sunqur arrived with Turuntay in Cairo afterward, where he received a grand reception by Qalawun, his sons, the family of Baybars, the Mamluk armies, the leading emirs and his fellow Salihi mamluks.
 The sultan gave him the highest rank, amir mi'a, muqaddam alf (emir of one hundred cavalry, commander of one thousand mamluks).
 He was given the prestigious honor of quarters in the Cairo Citadel, the seat of the empire, and became an adviser and friend of the sultan, who continued to treat him honorably through the end of his reign in 1290.
 According to Northrup, Qalawun's "magnanimous" treatment of Sunqur and other senior rivals "was not entirely altruistic".
 As the sultan still lacked full support among the mamluk factions, he aimed to gain their goodwill by giving Sunqur and the sons of Baybars considerable freedom and benefits.

 Sunqur initially enjoyed close ties with Qalawun's successor, his son al-Ashraf Khalil (r.
 1290–1293), who promised to restore to him the fortress of Sahyun.
 When Turuntay, the second-in-command to the sultan, ran afoul of al-Ashraf Khalil, Sunqur inherited his position.
 However, Clifford holds this favor "spoiled him as it had Turuntay".
 Wary of Sunqur overstepping his power, al-Ashraf Khalil ordered him to surrender some of the assets of Turuntay, which Sunqur rejected.
 After initial hesitation to act against Sunqur, al-Ashraf Khalil was persuaded by his advisers to imprison Sunqur.
 He was executed in 1293.